diaolingtyp/CupboardMessages/README.md

 ## Permissions

-- **cupboardmessage.use** -- Allows player to receive cupboard messages
+- **cupboardmessages.use** -- Allows player to receive cupboard messages

 ## Localization